AlibabaPAI/llumnix/docs/Arguments.md

 `--fixed-node-init-instance`
 - Fix the placement of instance to current node.

-`--init-instance-in-manager`
+`--init-instance-by-manager`
-- initialize instance in manager.
+- initialize instance by manager.

 `--initial-instances`
 - Number of model instances created at initialization.